fionanealon/python-exercises/README.md

 ```
 The above 'split' command splits each line into a python list.
 The 'index' method finds the given element in a list and returns its position so [0] prints the first column in the last, [1] prints the second column in the list, [2] prints the third column on the list and [3] prints the fourth column on the list.

-The lines already have a space between and the decimal places are aligned so no further formatting is required.
+The lines already have a space between them and the decimal places are aligned so no further formatting is required.

 ## How to run this code: